samuelrivas/monorepo/README.md

 foo.sandbox` drops you in de dev enviromnet for `foo`. `X.sandbox` value is typically the same as `X`, with some `buildInputs` added.

-## Configuration

-Some packages can be configured, you can personalize some options by writing a nix expression in

-    $HOME/.local-nix-config/configuration.nix

-For example:

-    {
-      emacs-config = {
-        user = "samuel";
-        full-user-name = "Samuel Rivas";
-        blacklisted-modes = [ "ocaml" ];
-      };
-    }

-All possible configuration options are defined in nix/modules

 ## Conventions for contributions

 Avoid generating files along with the sources. nix will rebuild things that have